usaid-cs/yesterday-i-learned/random.md

 - If you don't know what your hair/skin/eye colours are, [there's a tool for that](https://techcrunch.com/2018/05/14/a-free-web-tool-can-predict-your-hair-skin-and-eye-color-from-dna-data/) if you give it your DNA data.
 - [`privacy.firstparty.isolate`](https://www.ghacks.net/2017/11/22/how-to-enable-first-party-isolation-in-firefox/) in Firefox isolates your cookies' scope to the current domain, which makes it impossible for marketing companies to track you across the internet by simply dropping cookies.
 It does however make legitimate sites forget you every so often.
 - DisplayPort exists because it has higher bandwidth than HDMI (<2.0) for higher max resolution and framerate.
 Both can carry audio.
 [Thundebolt](https://en.wikipedia.org/wiki/Thunderbolt_%28interface%29)'s display mode is actually closer to mini displayport than it is to HDMI.
-- If you look closely, you can see a tiny bump out of France's waist, called [Savoy](https://en.wikipedia.org/wiki/Savoy).
-It really is pronounced Savoy.
 - A "rail" drink is an unbranded common spirit (whiskey, vodka, rum, gin), with an optional mix (e.g. coke, soda, tonic).
 It is called that because [the rail contains whatever is close to the bartender](https://en.wikipedia.org/wiki/Well_drink).
 - In 1912 an Anna Jarvis trademarked ["Mother's Day"](https://en.wikipedia.org/wiki/Mother%27s_Day#Spelling), in that spelling, to marginalise the people among us who have two mothers.
 Or dads.
 [Later](https://www.cnn.com/2018/05/13/us/mothers-day-anna-jarvis-trnd/index.html) she said she regretted creating Mother's Day: "Jarvis couldn't stand the idea of people spending so much money on extravagant flower arrangements, sappy greeting cards and overly priced chocolates."
 - "Pump It" by The Black Eyed Peas was just the song [Misirlou](https://en.wikipedia.org/wiki/Misirlou) from Pulp Fiction, less the lyrics.